 What do you remember from History class?
 When do events in our social consciousness pass from news to something that will be taught to future generations of students?
 Who decides what merits remembrance?

-The director and CEO of the Canada Council for the Arts participated in the first G7 Culture Summit in Florence.
+The former director and CEO of the Canada Council for the Arts participated in the first G7 Culture Summit in Florence.
 Speaking as the cultural expert for Canada, he contributed to the conversation on the major cultural and heritage issues faced by the G7 countries.
 Here are his speaking notes.

 In 2016, Six Nations Cayuga artist Samuel Thomas led 42 workshops in 8 communities across Ontario and Saskatchewan — bringing Indigenous and non-Indigenous Peoples together.

 The initiative that we announced in December, The Arts and Culture Welcome Refugees, was officially launched today.
 While modest in itself ($200,000 in total), this pilot initiative is part of the wider government and civic movement to welcome Syrian refugees.